Clock & Timer Circuit DiagramsFeaturedLCD-LED DisplayLights and Display Board CircuitsVoltage Regulators Circuit Diagrams

 PWM Step Up Converter Schematic Circuit Diagram 1

-The networks formed by C10, C11/R8 suppress any RF noise on the analog A/D inputs.
-The LCD is used to display operational parameters (via menu selection) such as the output voltage and current.
-The circuit is provided with three push buttons: S1 resets the microcontroller while S2 and S3 provide increment/decrement control of the output voltage.
-With both buttons pressed at the same time, the software will enter current limit mode as shown on the display.
-In this mode, S2 and S3 can now be used to increase and decrease the current limit setting.
-A short time after the last pushbutton activity the display reverts to voltage display.
-LED D3 indicates that an input voltage is present if it goes out fuse F1 may have blown indicating that the circuit is possibly drawing excessive current or that the external power supply has developed a fault.
-D2 indicates that the current limiter is active.
+Networks formed by C10, C11, and R8 are designed to suppress RF noise on the analog A/D inputs.
+The LCD screen displays operational parameters, such as output voltage and current, through menu selection.
+The circuit integrates three push buttons: S1 resets the microcontroller, while S2 and S3 enable incrementing/decrementing control of the output voltage.
+Simultaneously pressing S2 and S3 activates the current limit mode, allowing these buttons to adjust the current limit setting.
+After a period of inactivity, the display reverts to showing the voltage.
+LED D3 signals the presence of input voltage; if it goes out, fuse F1 may have blown, indicating excessive current draw or a fault in the external power supply.
+D2 illuminates when the current limiter is active.

 PWM Step Up Converter Schematic Circuit Diagram 2